rworsnop/vertx-beans/README.md

 If you're feeling impatient, just head over to the [example](https://github.com/rworsnop/vertx-beans-example).
 It demonstrates how to use this library with Spring Boot.

 **Important note:** If you're looking for a library that allows you to inject your application beans into a verticle, you need something like [spring-vert-ext](https://github.com/amoAHCP/spring-vertx-ext).
 Vert.x Beans flips this around, taking the opposite approach.
-See
-[below](#spring-is-now-the-framework) for more details on this.

 ## Getting the library